Cosmic (album)

 Cosmic (stylized in all caps as COSMIC) is the debut studio album by American singer-songwriter Bazzi, released on April 12, 2018 through Bazzi's imprint, iamcosmic, and Atlantic.

 The album has peaked at number 14 on the US Billboard 200 chart and has been listed on a variety of international charts.
 The album was further affected by the commercial success of "Mine", which peaked at number 11 on the Billboard Hot 100.

 Background

 Bazzi released several tracks in 2016 and 2017, including "Alone", "Beautiful", and "Sober."
 In October 2017, he released "Mine" via Atlantic Records.
 That song increased in popularity after it was used as a Snapchat lens filter in January 2018.
 It peaked at number 11 on the Billboard Hot 100 chart.
 On March 22, 2018, Bazzi announced the release date for his debut album as April 12.
 This came after the release of three more singles, "Why?", "Gone", and "Honest".
 On August 2, 2018, he released a remix of "Beautiful" featuring Cuban-American singer Camila Cabello.

 Commercial performance

-COSMIC entered the Billboard 200 at number 35 in its first week after release.
+Cosmic debuted at number 35 in on the US Billboard 200 selling 15,000 album-equivalent units.
 It has since peaked at number 14 on the list.
 It has also charted on a variety of international charts including at number 65 in the United Kingdom, number 13 in Canada, and number 14 in Denmark.